dranger003/ggllm.cpp/README.md

 **Inference speed**
 Only some tensors are GPU supported currently and only mul_mat operation supported Some of the below examples require two GPUs to run at the given speed, the settings were tailored for one environment and a different GPU/CPU/DDR setup might require adaptions
+Using -b 1 (default) can save from 1500 up to 4800 MB of VRAM (depending on quantization type and model)

 **Falcon 40B 6 bit K-type quantization:**
 ```